-This document supports our 2011/12 sustainability report, which is hosted on the sustainability pages of our website.
+This document supports our progress and performance in the area of sustainability during 2012/13, which is published in our Annual Report and Accounts, in our Vision2020 summary reports and on our website.
 This document is designed to help readers locate sustainability information relating to the Global Reporting Initiative, in order to provide comparability with other companies.

-The sustainability reporting on our website provides a summary of the progress Berkeley has made against our sustainability strategy for the period from May 2011 to April 2012 and for the first two-year cycle of our Vision2020 commitments, which ran from May 2010 to April 2012.
+Our sustainability reporting provides a summary of the progress we have made against our Vision2020 framework, (our business strategy to deliver long-term, sustainable success), for the period from May 2012 to April 2013 and towards the second two-year cycle of our Vision2020 commitments, which run from May 2012 to April 2014.
 We provide readers with an overview of what Berkeley does and demonstrate how we comply with the Global Reporting Initiative (GRI) reporting criteria, through our management practices and Vision2020.